 - All employees/workers appointed/engaged since March 2002 have been subject to a satisfactory Enhanced Criminal Records Bureau (CRB) check.
 This check included a check against List 99;

 - All employees/workers appointed/engaged since 12th October 2009 have been subject to a satisfactory Enhanced CRB check, including a check against List 99/Independent Safeguarding Authority (ISA) Barred List;

 - All employees/workers appointed/engaged since 1st December 2012 have been subject to a satisfactory Enhanced with Barred List check through the Disclosure and Barring Service (DBS).

 Dr South’s Primary School also ensures that relevant employees, and workers engaged directly are not disqualified under the Childcare Act 2006 and the Childcare (Disqualification) Regulations 2009 from:

-- Early Years provision – providing any care (inc. education) for a child up to and including reception age (from birth to 1st September following the child’s 5th birthday);
+- Early Years provision – providing any care (including education) for a child up to and including reception age (from birth to 1st September following the child’s 5th birthday);

 Such employees and workers are required to sign a declaration every year to confirm that there has been no change to their criminal record and that they are not disqualified under the Childcare Disqualification Regulations.